 As you search where to take your vehicle, get multiple quotes, but don’t choose who you want to work with based on the price alone.
 Instead, have a look at some of the other work that the shop has performed and ask for a list of qualifications.
 It’s worth paying more to get a shop that’s experienced and has a long history of customer satisfaction.

 RELATED: What Color of Rim is Better for a White Car?

 If you think you are qualified to handle powder coating your own wheels, you could save a lot of money.
 However, there are some things to consider.
 First, you will need some specialized tools.
 If the wheels need to be baked in an oven, you will need one capable of handling this task.
 A regular oven should never be used, because you don’t want to accidentally ingest the powder with your food.
 For this reason, supplies to get started could easily cost $5,000 or more.

 While taking the vehicle to a professional is going to cost more for the job itself, it’s often worth the savings over the equipment you would need.
 However, if you have access to the tools already, you could easily complete the job on your own.

 RELATED: How Much Does It Cost To Paint A Car?

 Maintaining Powder Coated Rims

 If you want the powder coated wheels to last as long as possible, it’s critical to maintain them.
 While maintaining these rims will take a little more time than normal, it’s not a complicated procedure.
 Here are some tips to get you started.

 - Clean the Wheels: It’s important that the wheels remain clean and dry.
-Don’t use harsh chemicals and make sure any debris is removed as soon as possible.
-Mild soap and water are good for everyday cleaning, while a special wheel cleaner might be useful occasionally.
+Don’t use harsh chemicals, and make sure any debris is removed as soon as possible.
+Mild soap and water are good for everyday cleaning, while a special wheel cleaner might be useful on occasion.